sjappig/mldn-capstone/report/capstone_report.md

 RNN implementation was done with TensorFlow.
 Below is the network graph.

+Providing input for graph using feed_dict -mechanism during training proved to be very slow.
+Instead, whole training set was converted to tensor and fed to graph using tf.train.batch.
+When testing the model, feed_dict was used for simplicity.

 #### Environment

 Both personal computer and FloydHub were used.